MicrosoftDocs/SCCMdocs/sccm/apps/deploy-use/troubleshoot-application-deployment.md

 If these actions don't resolve the issue, check the client status.
 There may be a deeper underlying problem with the client.
 For more information, see [How to monitor clients](/sccm/core/clients/manage/monitor-clients).

+## Additional Troubleshooting Information

+An administrator's guide has been created with additional helpful steps one may following to troubleshoot a variety of Application Deployment Issues, including:

+- Items to check to verify Policy on the client
+- Extensive information on the various client log files involved in Application Assignment
+- Application discovery and Software Center troubleshooting information

+See the full guide here, [Troubleshooting Application Deployment in Configuration Manager](https://support.microsoft.com/en-us/help/4509382/troubleshooting-application-deployment-in-configuration-manager)

 ## Next steps